Browser Based Video Editor

 Overloading Projects

-A typical misstep in Browser Based Video Editor is adding countless filters:
+A typical misstep in Browser Based Video Editor is adding too many effects:

 Ignoring Audio